anandapte9/aws-kube-cloudformation/README.md

       kubectl get nodes (it should show two nodes - one set as master)

       kubectl get pods --all-namespaces (it should show all the system pods in the running status).

+- Cleanup the resources created after your verifcation by executing cleanup.sh.

+      sh cleanup.sh